andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 ## But why?

-I’ll admit, this is a subtle one.
-My argument is mostly about making the code more explicit.
+This is mostly about making the code more explicit.

-If you’re using the bare `.first` and `.last` methods on an bare ActiveRecord model scope you are relying heavily on the Rails convention of an incrementing integer ID.

-Those methods are thus colloquially used to mean ‘created first’ and ‘created most recently’.
-It's only an accident of Rails default design that sorting by ascending `id` is same order as the ascending `created_at` timestamp.
+The `.first` and `.last` methods, when called on a bare Active Record model scope, are colloquially used to mean ‘created first’ and ‘created most recently’.

+It’s only an accident of Rails default design that sorting by ascending `id` is the same order as the ascending `created_at` timestamp.

+Using these scopes with no explicit order means you are relying heavily on the Rails convention of an incrementing integer `id`.

-You might remember I advocated [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) in a previous article, this pairs up nicely don’t you think?
+You might remember I advocated [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) in a previous article.
+This pairs up nicely don’t you think?

 ### Why not?

-It’s more code and Rail’s conventions on this are long standing.
+Implementing this leads to more code and Rails’ conventions on this are long-standing.
 You might not feel this is worth it.